corinaminer/mmr-settings/README.md

 ## How to generate settings
 The webpage is very basic.
 Configure the settings on the page as you like, then hit the "Download Settings" link at the bottom to get your `mmr-settings.json` file.

 Once you have the settings file, you can use the CLI in Zoey's randomizer to generate a seed.
+Check out [this guide](https://docs.google.com/document/d/19lqbkCu9ai_0nqJ5T7fWJuK6JZnZz0xUKxD4mg7J4ZI/) for help generating seeds with the CLI.

 ## Current limitations
 ### MMR version